GlucoZyme

 Oxygen Dependency

-Older generation enzymes rely on dissolved oxygen as an electron acceptor.
+Sensors applying traditional Glucose Oxidase, even when connected with a mediator, is interfered by dissolved oxygen.
 They suffer from reduced performance and measurement drift when oxygen levels vary (e.g., during exercise).

 DET Platform